Barrow-in-Furness: Road

 Barrow's principal road link is the A590.
 This runs to Barrow from the M6 motorway via Ulverston, skirting the southern Lake District.
 Just north of Barrow is the southern end of the A595, linking the town to West Cumbria.
 The A5087 connects Barrow's southern suburbs to Ulverston via a scenic coastal route.
 Abbey Road is the principal road through central Barrow, whilst Walney Bridge connects Barrow Island to Walney Island.

 The possibility of a bridge link over Morecambe Bay is occasionally raised, and feasibility studies have been carried out.

 Bus

-Bus services within the town are operated by Stagecoach North West.
+Bus services within the town are operated by Stagecoach Cumbria & North Lancashire.
 There is no specifically designated bus station, although many bus routes start and end near the town hall.
 The original bus station, since demolished, was known for its role in a 1970s television commercial for Chewits sweets.
 As well as local suburban and village services, longer-distance buses run to Ulverston, Millom, Bowness, Windermere and Kendal.